Mikku-chan/anykernel/README.md

 # anykernel_r5x

-- simple way to get archive & upload kernel.
+- simple way to auto archive & upload your own kernel.
 - clone in outside kernel folder.
 - edit getkernel.sh before run this script.
 - edit banner with your own style.